Transfer Credit Information

 If prospective transfer students can demonstrate that the training program(s) they have completed are comparable to a vocational/technical program’s body of knowledge leading to a paraprofessional/professional specialization, the coursework may be acceptable as technical credit for a completion degree for transfer credit.
 The process used for evaluating vocational and technical programs is applied.

-Franklin University is a GoArmyEd partner, an eArmyU education partner, a SOCAD (2 and 4), SOCCOAST-4, SOCGUARD, and College of the American Soldier (ConAP) college.
+Franklin University is a GoArmyEd partner and College of the American Soldier (ConAP) college.
 These programs allow military personnel to complete a two-year or four-year degree while they serve their country.

-Franklin University recognizes and accepts a number of proficiency examinations.
-If students are interested in using CLEP, DANTES, Excelsior, or other exams, they work with the Student Learning Center.
-Franklin uses the American Council on Education (ACE) minimum standards in determining college-level comparability for these exams.
+The University recognizes and accepts a number of proficiency examinations.
+If students are interested in using CLEP, DSST, Excelsior, or other exams, they work with the Learning Commons.
+The University uses the American Council on Education (ACE) minimum standards in determining college-level comparability for these exams.
 If a student receives credit as a result of a standardized test, the credit is added to the student’s transcript.
 This credit does not count toward student residency.

-The Portfolio Credit Program is coordinated by the staff in the Student Learning Center (SLC) under the guidance of faculty.
+The Portfolio Credit program is coordinated by The Learning Exchange, under the guidance of faculty.
 Students prepare a portfolio, and credit decisions are made by the appropriate faculty member.

 Franklin University Proficiency Exams (FUPE)